Our Top Picks

 06 of 08

-Best Multi-Surface: Shark Navigator Freestyle Cordless Stick Vacuum Cleaner at Amazon
+Best Multi-Surface: Shark Navigator Freestyle Cordless Stick Vacuum Cleaner

 You can clean both carpets and hard floors with the Shark Navigator Freestyle Cordless Stick Vacuum Cleaner.
 This highly rated model has an extra-large dust cup, is easy to move around, and works especially well for pet hair!